poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#

-: Assuming `ps` is the prepared statement `INSERT INTO EXAM VALUES (?, ?)`{.sqlmysql}, write the three statements needed to allocate "Quiz" and "5" to the two slots, and then to execute the prepared statement on the database.
+: Assuming `ps` is the prepared statement `INSERT INTO EXAM VALUES (?, ?)`, write the three statements needed to allocate "Quiz" and "5" to the two slots, and then to execute the prepared statement on the database.

 Exercise +.#ErrorsInCode
 ~